 The Finance and Investment Committee is composed of up to eight, but no less than six, members of the board of directors.
-The composition of the committee should reflect AACSB's regional representation as well as its commitment to diversity, equity, inclusion, and belonging.
+The composition of the committee should reflect AACSB's regional representation as well as varied perspectives, backgrounds, and experiences.
 In addition to the committee members, the secretary-treasurer and the chair of the Audit Committee serve as ex officio members of the Committee.
 Committee members may serve a maximum of three, one-year terms, which may run consecutively.
 One committee member is designated as committee chair by the vice chair-chair elect (who shall preside as board chair during the year for which the appointments are made).
 In addition, one member is designated as committee vice chair who serves as chair in the absence of the committee chair.